AndreaP2A/P10-HRnet-modal-window-component/README.md

 ## Usage

-Here is an example of how to use the modal component in your React project, with an example button to easily open that modal window :
+Here is an example of how to use the modal component in your React project, with a demo show button :

 ```jsx
 import { useState } from "react";